August Friedrich Pott: Work

-Pott lectured mainly on general lingusitics, philosophy of language and historical grammatic.
+Pott lectured mainly on general linguistics, philosophy of language and historical grammatic.
 Additionally, he offered lectures on Sanskrit, Chinese and hieroglyphs.
 In his research, he focused on Indo-European languages.
 He coined the term Iranian languages.

 His works, notably Etymologische Forschungen (1834–1836), established the modern etymological studies on the basis of the correspondence of sounds occurring in related words in the Indo-European languages.

 The first volume appeared in two volumes, and the second edition (1841–76) was expanded to six volumes.
 He also published on onomastics, and counting systems.

 He is also considered the nineteenth century's most important philologist of Romany, the language of the Romani people.
 Pott's growing work on Romani languages motivated Friedrich Christian Diez to publish his work more quickly, so the result was an increase in analysis of Romani languages.

-He vehemently criticized politization or mystical interpretation of linguisitcs (e.g. in Anti-Kaulen: Oder mystische Vorstellungen vom Ursprung der Völker und Sprachen 1863) and therefore, rejected Arthur de Gobineau's book Versuch über die Ungleichheit der Menschenrassen ('Essay on the inequality of the races') as lacking a scientific base.
+He vehemently criticized politization or mystical interpretation of linguistics (e.g. in Anti-Kaulen: Oder mystische Vorstellungen vom Ursprung der Völker und Sprachen 1863) and therefore, rejected Arthur de Gobineau's book Versuch über die Ungleichheit der Menschenrassen ('Essay on the inequality of the races') as lacking a scientific base.

 Honors

 He was awarded the Prussian Order of the Red Eagle 2nd class, the Pour le Mérite, and the Russian Order of Saint Stanislaus (House of Romanov) 1st class.
-In 1850, he became a corresponding member fo the Prussian Academy of Sciences and in 1877, he became a foreign member.
+In 1850, he became a corresponding member of the Prussian Academy of Sciences and in 1877, he became a foreign member.
 He also became a corresponding member of the Russian Academy of Sciences in 1855, a foreign member of the Bavarian Academy of Sciences and Humanities in 1870, and a foreign member Göttingen Academy of Sciences and Humanities in 1876.

-In 1870 he received a combined medal (together with (Brockhaus, Fleischer and Rödiger) in occasion of the 25th anniversary of the DMG.
+In 1870 he received a combined medal (together with Brockhaus, Fleischer and Rödiger) in occasion of the 25th anniversary of the DMG.